pranaysahith/k8-rebuild-folder-to-folder/README.md

 ### Creating custom AMI

 * In this documentation, we will be creating two instances. `k8-f2f-service` in which all processing happens and `k8-f2f-user` which acts as an instance for users to login and use services
 * To create a custom AMI, OVA file stored in S3 bucket need to be imported.
-Run below command from *your local machine* to import ova file from s3 bucket and create custom AMI

 ```
   Service_OVA_Path   :   s3://glasswall-sow-ova/vms/k8-rebuild-folder-to-folder/k8-rebuild-folder-to-folder-f782a8ab15b1067ab31b43a7c451a8c759b76f58.ova
   User_OVA_Path      :   s3://glasswall-sow-ova/vms/k8-rebuild-folder-to-folder/user-vm/k8-rebuild-folder-to-folder-export-i-081f0825e17222660.ova
 ```

+* Run below commands from *your local machine* to import ova file from s3 bucket and create custom AMI

 ```
   $ git clone https://github.com/k8-proxy/k8-rebuild-folder-to-folder.git
   $ cd k8-rebuild-folder-to-folder